 Joe Satriani is an extraordinary guitarist whose pupils include names like Steve Vai (solo, David Lee Roth, etc.), Larry La Londe (Possessed and Primus) and Metallica’s Kirk Hammet.
 Satriani was a member of Squares in the mid-‘80s before charting his own path via solo albums.

-Satriani is also a singer and has collaborated with the likes of Stuart Hamm, Gregg Bissonette and Paul Ashley in the past.
+Satriani was also a singer and has collaborated with the likes of Stuart Hamm, Gregg Bissonette and Paul Ashley in the past.
 Ibanez guitars sponsored Satriani.

 JOE SATRIANI - SURFING WITH THE ALIEN - EPIC